The transparent, grassroots management structure

 of a GBD ensures that it will be held accountable

 to the community it serves

-A GBD is managed by a local 501(c)3 non-profit entity which is governed by a board of directors elected by neighbors that represents the neighborhood, with a mix of property owners and renters, residents and merchants.
+A GBD is managed by a local 501(c)3 nonprofit, which is governed by a board of directors elected by neighbors and representative of the neighborhood, with dedicated board seats for property owners and renters, residents and merchants to ensure that.

 Accountability, transparency, and local control are foundational goals of a GBD.
 It is subject to the same reporting, accounting and public transparency requirements that apply to any other tax-exempt entity in the US.
 Furthermore, a GBD is required to submit annual performance reports to the San Francisco Public Works Department, including clear accounting of all income and expenses.